Jacob Lawrence: Career

 At the very start of his career he developed the approach that made his reputation and remained his touchstone: creating series of paintings that told a story or, less often, depicted many aspects of a subject.
 His first were biographical accounts of key figures of the African diaspora.
 He was just 21 years old when his series of 41 paintings of the Haitian general Toussaint L’Ouverture, who led the revolution of the slaves that eventually gained independence, was shown in an exhibit of African-American artists at the Baltimore Museum of Art.
 This was followed by a series of paintings of the lives of Harriet Tubman (1938–39) and Frederick Douglass (1939–40).
+His early work involved general depictions of everyday life in Harlem and also a major series dedicated to African-American history (1940–1941).

 His teacher Charles Alston assesses Lawrence's work in an essay for an exhibition at the Harlem YMCA 1938:

 On July 24, 1941, Lawrence married the painter Gwendolyn Knight, also a student of Savage.
 She helped prepare the gesso panels for his paintings and contributed to the captions for the paintings in his multi-painting works.

 The Migration Series

-Lawrence completed the 60-panel set of narrative paintings entitled Migration of the Negro or And the Migrants Kept Coming, now called the Migration Series, in 1940–41.
+Lawrence completed the 60-panel set of narrative paintings entitled The Migration of the Negro or And the Migrants Kept Coming, now called the Migration Series, in 1940–41.
 The series portrayed the Great Migration, when hundreds of thousands of African Americans moved from the rural South to the urban North after World War I. Because he was working in tempera, which dries rapidly, he planned all the paintings in advance and then applied a single color wherever he was using it across all the scenes to maintain tonal consistency.
 Only then did he proceed to the next color.
 The series was exhibited at the Downtown Gallery in Greenwich Village, which made him the first African-American artist represented by a New York gallery.
 This brought him national recognition.
 Selections from this series were featured in a 1941 issue of Fortune.
 The entire series was purchased jointly and divided by the Phillips Collection in Washington, D.C., which holds the odd-numbered paintings, and New York's Museum of Modern Art, which holds the even-numbered.
-His early work involved general depictions of everyday life in Harlem and also a major series dedicated to African-American history (1940–1941).

 Another biographical series of twenty-two panels devoted to the abolitionist John Brown followed in 1941–42.
 When these pairings became too fragile to display, Lawrence, working on commission, recreated the paintings as a portfolio of silkscreen prints in 1977.

-In 1943, Howard Devree, writing in The New York Times, thought Lawrence in his next series of thirty images had "even more successfully concentrated his attention on the many-sided life of his people in Harlem".
+In 1943, Howard Devree, wrote for The New York Times, that Lawrence in his next series of thirty images had "even more successfully concentrated his attention on the many-sided life of his people in Harlem".
 He called the set "an amazing social document" and wrote: